 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed the Four Common Approaches to Multi-Cultural training.
+In the last section, we discussed the Four Common Approaches to Multi-Cultural training.
 These four common approaches were the Universal approach, the Ubiquitous approach, the Traditional approach, and the Race-Based approach.

-On this track we will discuss cultural adaptation methods.
+In this section, we will discuss cultural adaptation methods.
 I have found that there are Five Cultural Adaptation Methods.
 These Five Cultural Adaptation Methods are Assimilation, Integration, Alternation, Rejection, and Marginalization.
 Sound interesting?

 Let’s look at each of the five methods more closely.
 Following the descriptions of the five cultural adaptation methods, we will consider a brief case study from an ethical perspective and determine which method that culturally different client is using.

 Five Cultural Adaptation Methods

 I have found that the new identity spread by the melting pot metaphor became an expectation for all minority groups to assume the white American identity.
 As a result, minorities had to reject their own cultural background and become totally absorbed by the dominant majority culture.
 You can clearly see the ethical conflict here.
 Assimilation implies a unidirectional movement in culture, as well as the superiority of one particular culture over others.

 ♦ Adaptation Method #2: Integration

 As you can see, alternation allows for biculturalism, or the ability to develop and maintain competence in two different cultures.
 Obviously, alternation is different from the first two cultural adaptation methods of assimilation and integration in that it implies a bidirectional movement instead of a unidirectional movement.
 This bidirectional movement also implies a nonhierarchical relationship between the two cultures.
 By that, I mean the two different cultures are equal.